manofgod747/IQ-Test/README.md

 Hypothesis

-Intelligence increases exponentionally in relation to increased neuron count
+* Intelligence increases exponentionally in relation to increased neuron count.
+* When the chain of deduction is too complex for intelligence, a heurustic must be used, i.e. argumentation error.